 What classes will be offered in your face-to-face program this summer 2023?

 Each class is designed to challenge each age group appropriately and to offer different experiences for those returning students who have advanced levels.

 Levels are divided up using student age and grade.

 Level 2: Age 14-15, Grade 9 & 10

 Level 3: Age 16-18, Grade 11 & 12

 Please note level placement is NOT based on experience.

-All TADW students in the performance track are required to take Acting, Dance and Voice Classes.
+All TADW students are required to take Acting, Dance and Voice Classes.
 Students are placed in the appropriate class based on their level.

 Acting classes will cover a range of theatre games, scene study, dialect and audition technique.